Our purpose and strategy

 Maintain a high quality portfolio of reserves and resources

-- Progressed projects near existing infrastructure, including production start-up from Fénix in Argentina and Talbot in the UK.
+Progressed projects near existing infrastructure, including completion of Fenix in Argentina and Maria Phase 2 in Norway

-- Execution of the capital programme, including successful production start-up from Maria Phase 2 (Norway) achieved in May 2025.
+Execution of the capital programme, including successful production start-up from Dvalin North in Norway and delivery of multi-pad drilling campaign at APE in Argentina

-- Mature high quality, infrastructure-led investment opportunities, including delivery of four exploration wells in Norway.
+Mature high-quality, infrastructure-led investment opportunities, including delivery of three exploration wells in Norway and one in Egypt, and secure San Roque unconventional licence in Argentina

-- High grade our reserves and resource portfolio and ensure a healthy pipeline of longer-term organic and inorganic investment options.
+High grade our reserves and resource portfolio to ensure a healthy pipeline of longer-term organic investment options

 Strategy in action